Sussan Ley: Morrison government (2018–2022)

-Opposition (2022–present)
+Opposition (2022–2025)

 Following the Coalition's defeat at the 2022 election, it was reported that Ley would be a candidate to replace Josh Frydenberg as deputy leader of the party, following his electoral defeat.
 Ley was elected unopposed on 30 May 2022.

-In July 2022, Environment Minister Tanya Plibersek accused former Environment Minister Sussan Ley of hiding a document that was handed to the coalition government in December 2021, ahead of the 2022 Australian federal election.
+In July 2022, Environment Minister Tanya Plibersek accused Ley, the former Environment Minister, of hiding a document that was handed to the coalition government in December 2021, ahead of the 2022 Australian federal election.
 The document outlined the poor and declining health of the Australian ecosystem.
 "It tells a story of crisis and decline in Australia's environment [and] of a decade of government inaction and wilful ignorance," Ms Plibersek said.

-In August 2022, ahead of the Jobs and Skills Summit of Australia, Sussan Ley falsely stated that no one in the world is making an electric ute.
+In August 2022, ahead of the Jobs and Skills Summit of Australia, Ley falsely stated that no one in the world is making an electric ute.
 "We know we're not going to have electric vehicles tomorrow," Ms Ley said.
 "And no one in the world is making an electric ute, by the way, and even if they were it would be unaffordable."
-While car manufacturer LDV Group already has an electric ute on the market in New Zealand, it is likely to be available for purchase in Australia soon.
-In fact, well known car manufacturers including Ford Motor Company, Tesla Motors and Hummer all produce electric utes, while lesser-known companies such as Rivian, Great Wall Motor and Fisker Automotive also have an electric ute on the market.
-Australian company ACE EV Group is also developing the ACE Yewt.
-A spokesperson for Ms Ley said that when Ms Ley said 'no one in the world is making an electric ute' what she meant was that, "EV utes are not yet commercially available in Australia and even if EV utes arrived here overnight, cost-effective models — which invariably have lower distance ranges — are not yet suitable for practical use in rural and regional Australia."
+After commentators pointed out that electric utes were already in production, a spokesperson for Ms Ley said that Ms Ley meant that, "EV utes are not yet commercially available in Australia and even if EV utes arrived here overnight, cost-effective models — which invariably have lower distance ranges — are not yet suitable for practical use in rural and regional Australia."

+In March 2023, Ley dressed up as Tina Turner in Parliament to raise money for cancer.
+In February 2024, on the eve of the 2024 Dunkley by-election, Ley posted a tweet linking a crime incident in Frankston to "foreign criminals".
+Victoria Police had charged an immigration detainee but later dropped the charges after a case of mistaken identity.
+Speaking after the police bungle was revealed, a spokesperson for Ms Ley told the ABC the deputy leader stood by her comments completely, suggesting it spoke to the broader issue of how the government had handled the release of the detainees into the community.
+Prime Minister Anthony Albanese said it was "extraordinary" that Ley had refused to delete her tweet.